Last editedJun 20235 min read

 Here are some safe payment methods to consider using:

-Direct debit is a well-known, trusted payment method, so your customers are probably familiar with it.
-It’s a payment method that enables customers to set up recurring payments or one-off card payments using an online payment system.
-It’s considered a very safe payment method, and in the UK, direct debits are protected under the Direct Debit Guarantee.
+Direct debit is a well-known, trusted bank payment method, so your customers are probably familiar with it.
+It’s a payment method enabling customers to set up recurring or one-off payments using an online payment system.
+It’s considered a very safe payment method, and in the UK, Direct Debits are protected under the Direct Debit Guarantee.

-When it comes to secure payment methods online, credit cards are considered to be one of the best options.
-Credit card companies make use of the latest online security features, including fraud monitoring and encryption so that customer details are always kept safe.
-Visa, American Express and Mastercard are examples of companies providing a safe way to make online purchases in multiple currencies.
+Credit cards are considered one of the best options for secure online payment methods.
+Credit card companies use the latest online security features, including fraud monitoring and encryption, so customer details are always kept safe.
+Visa, American Express and Mastercard are examples of companies providing a safe way to purchase online in multiple currencies.

-Another well-known safe payment method online is debit card.
-By using a debit card to complete online payments, funds are deducted directly from a buyer’s account.
-Debit cards offer secure online transactions, since issuers provide comprehensive fraud monitoring services and are quick to detect any fraudulent activity.
+Another well-known safe payment method online is a debit card.
+Using a debit card to complete online payments, funds are deducted directly from a buyer’s account.
+Debit cards offer secure online transactions since issuers provide comprehensive fraud monitoring services and are quick to detect any fraudulent activity.

-A prepaid card is another safe option, wherein funds are loaded onto the card so there’s no possibility of direct withdrawals from your current account.
+A prepaid card is another safe option, wherein funds are loaded onto the card, so direct withdrawals from your current account are impossible.

-Payment apps like Google Pay and Apple Pay and PayPal also offer many different security features, e.g. facial and fingerprint recognition, as well as multi-factor authentication.
+Payment apps like Google Pay and Apple Pay, and PayPal also offer many different security features, e.g. facial and fingerprint recognition and multi-factor authentication.
 Shoppers can also store credit and debit cards in a digital mobile wallet to use online and in-store.
 Apple Pay features security that’s built right into the system.

 Online payment methods are generally easy to set up.
-If you have an online presence, you can usually integrate most online payment services into your website.
+You can integrate most online payment services into your website if you have an online presence.
 If you can’t take payments on your site, some services allow you to link or invoice customers so they can pay you.

-No matter how you take payments online, make sure you’re using SSL (secure sockets layer) protocol, which creates an encrypted link between a web server and a browser.
+No matter how you take payments online, ensure you use SSL (secure sockets layer) protocol, which creates an encrypted link between a web server and a browser.
 When you have an SSL certificate from a trusted SSL Certificate Issuer, users see the padlock symbol in their browser when they’re on your site and feel confident in giving you their information.